83rd Winter Park Bach Festival

 The choir is known internationally and sang with the London Symphony Orchestra and performed with Orlando Ballet in Carmina Burana for the first public event at the Dr. Phillips Center in Downtown Orlando.

-With what has been described as a wall of sound moving through the performance space, the full choir will perform on a program of Magnificats from many composers and a concert devoted to mini-masterworks from Bach, Brahms, and Bruckner.
+With what has been described as a wall of sound moving through the performance space, the full choir will perform on a program of Magnificats from J.S.
+Bach and John Rutter and a concert devoted to mini-masterworks from Bach, Brahms, and Bruckner.
 Members of the choir will also perform on the Insight & Sounds program featuring new work from Pultizer Prize-winning composer Paul Moravec.

 The Bach Festival Orchestra will be joined by clarinetists Catherine and William Hudgins, cellist Andres Diaz, violist Jesus Alfonzo, and trumpet soloist Teresa Rata Linn on this year’s Concertos by Candlelight program.